SmartsquareGmbH/squit/README.md

     // The jdbc drivers to use.
 Must be on the classpath. jdbcDrivers = ['oracle.jdbc.driver.OracleDriver']

-    // The path of your test sources. src/test is the default. sourcesPath = projectDir.toPath().resolve("src").resolve("test")
+    // The path of your test sources. src/squit is the default. sourcesPath = projectDir.toPath().resolve("src").resolve("squit")

     // The path to save reports in. build/squit/reports is the default. reportsPath = buildDir.toPath().resolve("squit").resolve("reports")